• Skip to main content

 1. Monetary Measures

-As regards bank credit, the central bank of the country could use the various quantitative and qualitative methods of credit control.
+As regards bank credit, the central bank of the country could use various quantitative and qualitative methods of credit control.

 Such as bank rate, open market operations, cash reserve ratio, statutory liquidity ratio, fixation of margin requirements, regulation of consumer credit, rationing of credit, morals suasion, publicity, and direct action.